- Get link

 - 2. Can too much screen time cause anxiety?

 - Yes.
-Research shows prolonged screen exposure, especially to social media and blue light at night, increases cortisol and disrupts melatonin, leading to anxiety and poor sleep.
+Nighttime social feeds and blue light can elevate cortisol and blunt melatonin, worsening anxiety and sleep.

-- 4. Are blue light filters and amber glasses really effective?
+- 4. Do blue-light filters or amber glasses help?

-- Studies show blue light filters and amber glasses reduce sleep latency and improve melatonin levels—especially when used 2–3 hours before bedtime.
+- They can reduce sleep latency and support melatonin when used 2–3 h before bed.

-- 5. How do I maintain balance when I work online all day?
+- 5. I work online all day—how to stay balanced?

 - πΉ Part 1: Personalized Medicine & AI Health